andreafortuna/andreafortuna.github.com/_drafts/2016-03-02-hackingteam-has-returned.md

 ---
 layout: post
-title: "Undetected Mac malware sighted online: HackingTeam has returned? "
+title: "Undetected Mac malware sighted online: HackingTeam has returned?"
 thumbnail: "http://www.andreafortuna.org/security/images/HackingTeam.png"
 description: "Researchers have uncovered a malicious tool that appears to be a newly developed Mac malware from HackingTeam, the first since the hack of last July that leaked gigabytes of the group's private e-mail and source code."
 keywords: Security, Threat, Mac, Apple, HackingTeam, 2ee9e9d9a0cd3cee6519e7b950821d5c90af03da665879615e52fd093dd8e947